-We are sure that educating our girls will help end poverty and bring happiness to our mothers and new knowledge to our daddies.
+We are sure that educating our girls will help end poverty, and bring happiness to our mothers and new knowledge to our daddies.
 Maasai women are very intelligent, hardworking and human.
-The few who are already in school can easily tell.
-They are the best people you would ever like to meet or have in your life.
+The few who are already in school, you can easily tell they are the best people you would ever like to meet or have in your life.

-Until girls are educated, women have no say; she cannot make any decision.
-Many families strive to send boy child to school by forcing the girl child for circumcision and early forced marriage.
+Until girls are educated, women have no say; they cannot make any decisions.
+Many families strive to send boy children to school by forcing the girl children for circumcision and early forced marriage.
 This must change.

-Many are beaten and mistreated by their husbands, developing health problems at young age.
-They give birth to too many children and suffer poor diet and from stress.
+Many are beaten and mistreated by their husbands, developing health problems at a young age.
+They give birth to too many children, and suffer from poor diet and stress.

 Child marriage occurs when girls as young as 8 years are cut and traded for livestock -which is the long-time measure of wealth in Maasai culture.

-The girls are forced to marry men, who are older and possesses more livestock.
+The girls are forced to marry men, who are older and possess more livestock.

 Once purchased,a girl “bride” becomes a 3rd, 4th, or 5th wife - low-status servant with little freedom to make any of her own personal choices.

 She’ll bear as many children as possible, whatever her state of health or feelings about motherhood.